Edit ESSENTIAL: Git usage

 If your commits are not frequent, and do not show your progress over the time of the assignment, then you will lose marks.

-Whatever your GitHub username is for the very first assignment (namely, Hello GitHub), you should stick to the same GitHub username throughout the course.
+Whatever your GitHub username is for the very first programming assignment (namely, Hello GitHub), you should stick to the same GitHub username throughout the course.
 Otherwise, there might be issues in linking your alternative usernames to your University identity.
 This means you won’t be getting credit for your work.
 This also means sticking to the same GitHub account throughout the entire course.
 It just makes things a lot easier.

 (Inadvertent) Tampering with your Git commit history